What to do when HRT is not an option - 10 ways to ease menopause symptoms.

 There are other medications besides hormone replacement therapy (HRT) that can be used to alleviate menopause symptoms, depending on the individual's specific symptoms, medical history, and preferences.
 These may include:

-4. Ospemifene: This medication is an estrogen agonist/antagonist that can help alleviate vaginal dryness and painful intercourse.
+- Ospemifene: This medication is an oestrogen agonist/antagonist that can help alleviate vaginal dryness and painful intercourse.

-5. Vaginal estrogen: Estrogen creams, tablets, or rings inserted directly into the vagina can help alleviate vaginal dryness, itching, and discomfort without significantly increasing estrogen levels in the bloodstream.
+- Vaginal oestrogen: Oestrogen creams, tablets, or rings inserted directly into the vagina can help alleviate vaginal dryness, itching, and discomfort without significantly increasing oestrogen levels in the bloodstream.